mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    > **Warning**: IP-based restrictions can impact users on dynamic IP addresses or VPNs.
 Consider using [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) for more reliable network-based access controls in corporate environments.

    The IP-based access control policy establishes network perimeter security at the API level.
-This dual-statement approach allows legitimate access from approved ranges while blocking all other traffic, creating an effective network-based security boundary.
+This dual-statement approach allows legitimate access from approved ranges while blocking all other traffic, creating an effective network-based security boundary that complements traditional authentication mechanisms.

 3. **Create Tag-Based Access Control Policy**:

    Tag-based access control enables attribute-based access control (ABAC) by using both principal tags (attached to users/roles) and resource tags to make authorization decisions.
-This creates flexible, scalable access patterns.
+This creates flexible, scalable access patterns that adapt to organizational structure changes without policy modifications.

    ```bash
    # Create policy using resource tags and principal tags for access control